 - Interview/Blog/Q&A – CEO AMA (ask me anything)

 Teachers are great public speakers, they create and combine multiple types of content to keep their students engaged in the classroom.

 This may be online interactive quizzes, exercise handouts, or even sharing videos related to class content.

-For example covers of pop songs with educational lyrics in order to connect with the students on a cultural level.
+One example could be covers of pop songs with educational lyrics in order to connect with the students on a cultural level.

 Ideas for Teacher Content: